Frank Fotusky

-Frank Fotusky is an American singer-songwriter based in Portland, Maine.
+Francis X. Fotusky (commonly known as Frank Fotusky) is an American singer-songwriter based in Portland, Maine.
 He plays six- and twelve-string acoustic guitar, and regularly performs in the Greater Portland area.

 Fotusky plays acoustic blues in the Piedmont style reminiscent of guitarists such as Reverend Gary Davis, Blind Boy Fuller, John Jackson and Blind Willie McTell.
 He has performed or appeared with John Jackson, Paul Geremia, Steve Mann, Will Scarlett, Bonnie Raitt, Buddy Guy and Chris Hillman, amongst others.

 His personal record label is Snappy Turtle Records, while his music publishing company is Sixty One Forty Nine Music.

 Discography

 Fotusky has released two albums: Teasin' the Frets (1999) and Meet Me in the Bottom (2015).